sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

     ![M365-ADM-Portal-Email-Prefix](images/data-connect-m365-cons-apprv-pref.png)

 1. **It can take up to an hour** before the newly created group shows up in the list.
-Once the group has been created, select it.
+When the group has been created, select it.

     > [!IMPORTANT]
     > Change the View dropdown to **mail-enabled security** if you do not see Consent Request Approvers in the list of groups